cargomail-org/grip/README.md

 ## Introduction

 With the growing popularity of communication systems, there is a need for an interoperable standard that specifies how to issue and convey information about the user from one service to another across security domain boundaries.
-Sometimes the final destination is not known at the time of identity information issuance (e.g., if the user's identity information is later forwarded from one service to another service), and that is where the relaying and resharing mechanism comes into play.
+Sometimes, the final destination is not known at the time of identity information issuance (e.g., if the user's identity information is later forwarded from one service to another service), and that is where the relaying and resharing mechanism comes into play.

 ## GRIP Acronyms